nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `edit`
 - `pin`

-### Redoing a previously executed undo command: `undo`
+### Redoing a previously executed undo command: `redo`

-Redos the previous undo command that was executed.
+Redoes the previous undo command that was executed.

 Format: `redo`

 - The redo feature saves the **5 most recent executed undo commands**.
 - The redo feature only tracks changed made by the undo command
-- The redp feature will clear the focus person panel upon execution.
+- The redo feature will clear the focus person panel upon execution.

 ### Exporting the contact list : `export`